The Disclosure and Barring Service (DBS) carries out criminal record checks for specific positions, professions, employment and licences.

 There isn’t an official list of positions that require a Standard or Enhanced DBS Check.
 Instead, it is up to the organisation to assess each position to decide what level of DBS check is required.

-In a table further down this page, we have included a list of roles which will require some level of DBS check.
-The level, however, is also influenced by those they are working with, and if the interactions would be classified as 'regulated activity'.
+In a table further down this page, we have included a list of roles that will require some level of DBS check.
+The level, however, is also influenced by those they are working with, and if the interactions would be classified as ‘regulated activity’.

 Is the Position Eligible for a Standard or Enhanced DBS Check?

 As an employer, organisation, or charity, you are legally responsible for ensuring the position requires a Standard or Enhanced DBS check.
-You can not apply for one if the position does not require it; instead, you can request a Basic DBS check.
+You cannot apply for one if the position does not require it; instead, you can request a Basic DBS check.

 Therefore, if you are countersigning, you need to consider the roles and responsibilities that the applicant will undertake.
 Once done, you can check the level of disclosure needed.
 That’s where this DBS eligibility guidance comes in handy.

 Levels of DBS Disclosure